Usk, St Mary's Priory Church

 Over the chancel arch is a small window with fragments of medieval glass.

 One of the most interesting historic features of St Mary's is not all that old; the massive pipe organ was built in 1861 for Llandaff Cathedral.
-In 1900 it was purchased from the cathedral fore the sum of £300 and brought here.
+In 1900 it was purchased from the cathedral for the sum of 300 pounds and brought here.
 It is considered the most complete cathedral organ in Britain.